Jit-Roy/neuralviz/README.md

 # nn_visualizer
-This is for nerual network visualization
+This is for neural network visualization